 Why do we always do this in the middle of the damn night?

 The woman drew closer gesticulating towards the entrance door behind them.
-“I rather think that depends on your perspective.
+“I rather think that depends upon your perspective.
 To me you are the apparitions that have just walked through my front door.”

 Allan looked back, following the line of her pointing, trying not to shiver.
 His insides suddenly felt quite nauseous.
 A none subtle elbow caught Joseph in the ribs, causing him to slowly follow the direction his brother’s open mouth was gaping at.